Psychosis | Medical Council of Canada

 3. construct an effective management plan, including

-2. ensuring ongoing assessment of capacity and the need for a substitute decision-maker;
+2. ensuring ongoing assessment of capacity and the need for a substitute decision-maker,

-3. pharmacotherapy (both acute and maintenance);
+3. initiating pharmacotherapy (acute and maintenance),

-4. attending to the patient’s psychosocial needs (e.g., community and family resources, housing);
+4. attending to the patient’s psychosocial needs (e.g., community and family resources, housing),

-5. treating underlying disorders or comorbidities;
+5. treating underlying disorders or comorbidities,

-7. referring the patient for specialized care, if necessary.
+7. referring the patient for specialized care if necessary.